zufeshan12/LangChain-RAG-AskMyVideo/README.md

 - Combines transcript-based evidence with natural language generation to deliver high-quality responses.

-###  Sleak UI with Streamlit
+###  Observability with LangSmith
-- Interactive UI with custom buttons and progress bar to walk you through each step behind the process.
+- This not only highlights the app’s reliability and transparency but also demonstrates production-readiness through structured monitoring and fine-grained performance insights.

 ---